dannychen0830/dannychen0830.github.io/research.md

 ## Research

-As mentioned before, my interest lies in stochastic things (so, things like stochastic processes and statistics).
+As mentioned before, my interest lies in stochastic things.
 I have also developed a new-found appreciation for statistical mechanics, or just physics in general, and its applications in computation and modeling.
 Below, I have listed a few projects that I have been working on recently.

 ### Quantum-Inspired Computation